Arrive in tropical Guayaquil, gateway to the Galápagos, where you are met and transferred to your hotel.

 Machu Picchu/Cusco | Walk the Spectacular Ruins

 Rise with the sun and join your expert guide to walk through Machu Picchu in the early morning mist before the crowds arrive.
 You may opt for a hike to Inti Punku (Sun Gate), entry point to the ruins from the Inca Trail, or steep Huayna Picchu.
-After your explorations, bid adieu to this “Lost City of the Incas,” enjoy a lunch at the hotel; and return to Ollantaytambo by train, savoring incomparable views of the mountain scenery that surrounds you.
+After your explorations, bid adieu to this ‘Lost City of the Incas,’ and enjoy lunch at a local restaurant before returning to Cusco by train, savoring incomparable views of the mountain scenery that surrounds you.
 On arrival, transfer to your hotel in Cusco, a 400-year-old architectural treasure that was once a monastery.
 Spend an evening at leisure, free to relax or stroll this ancient Incan capital on your own.

 Cusco | Design Your Day